 This plant doesn't require direct sunlight, but it will grow relatively well when it gets natural light for at least a couple of hours in the morning.

-So, try to look for a place in your home that offers such conditions to the plant.
+So, try to look for a place in your home that offers such conditions for the plant.

 If it's not possible, you can keep this plant under an artificial light source for a few hours.

-3. Do Not Root Your Plant In Winters
+3. Do Not Root Your Plant In Winter

 Winter is not the right season for any type of gardening activity.

 It's that time of the year when you can take a break from these tasks.

 If you still want to root the plant in these conditions, you should try to do it in warm places like kitchens.

 Kitchens generally have a warmer environment than most other rooms in the home.